Scams >> Scam And Its Types >> Computer hacking Scams

 What to do if you found your computer is been hacked?

-• Use Virtual Private Network that keeps your computer and online process in a secured manner.
+• Use a Virtual Private Network that keeps your computer and online processes secure.

-• Reset passwords with the combination of numbers and special characters.
+Reset passwords using a combination of numbers and special characters.

 Beware Computer Hacking Scams